Law

 Legal readings, c 1639

-Legal readings and Magna Carta, Late sixteenth century
+Legal readings and Magna Carta, c 1552

 (1) Readings on Magna Carta; (2) Magna Carta Edwardi I anno regni XXVIIIo; (3) legal readings, some from the reign of King Edward VI.

-Legal readings and reports, Late sixteenth and early seventeenth centuries
+Legal readings and reports, seventeenth century

-Legal readings of Sir Francis Moore, Early seventeenth century
+Legal readings of Sir Francis Moore, early seventeenth century

 Legal reports, Seventeenth century